 Healthy Kids programmes are based on multi-partnership approaches: we work with almost 300 partners worldwide, including national and local governments, NGOs, nutrition health institutes and sport federations.

-At a global level, Healthy Kids partners with the EPODE International Network and the International Association of Athletics Federation to support the development of the programme.
+At a global level, Healthy Kids partners with the EPODE International Network to support the development of the programme.

 As at October 2015, we were actively working with close to 300 partners to deliver our Healthy Kids Global Programme in 80 countries (2014: 73 countries - view infographic).
 These efforts increase children's basic knowledge of the importance of nutrition and physical activity, and have reached around 8 million children so far.